 As you all gain more independence, you may hear about other kids drinking, smoking, taking drugs, or engaging in other risky behaviors.
 Some of your friends may even ask you to participate.
 Giving in to peer pressure can affect the rest of your life, so think twice before agreeing to something that makes you uncomfortable.
 If friends are pressuring you to do something you know is wrong, stand your ground and try to convince them to follow your lead instead.

 Embrace the Change

 You might feel self-conscious as your body grows and develops, but remember everyone else is changing too.
 Taking care of yourself is important and paying attention to personal hygiene by showering regularly, wearing clean clothes, and using deodorant can help make these changes less embarrassing.
 Talk with your close friends or a trusted adult about any concerns you have with your body and keep in mind your uniqueness is what makes you special.

 This might be your first time regularly undressing in front of other kids your age so it's normal to feel a bit uncomfortable.
 Many of the other kids might feel just like you do and probably aren't even paying attention to you because they're so worried about how they are feeling.
 If you're very uncomfortable, you may be able to change in a closed bathroom stall or learn to keep a towel on as you dress and undress.
 If you can't muster the courage to brave the showers, keep some cleansing wipes, deodorant, and dry shampoo in your locker so you can still clean up after all that sweating.

 Surviving and Thriving in Middle School

-Whether the challenges of middle school and junior high school are academic or social, students can take control and make the experience productive and enjoyable.
-By using the above tips, students will not just survive middle school.
-They will thrive.
+Whether the challenges of middle school and junior high school are academic or social, take control of your experience and make it great.
+Stay true to yourself and use these tips to make middle school a place where you thrive, not just survive.